 This is a story of true perseverance and strength.

-Someone who has dealt – and continuously deals – with many personal struggles, but finds joy in art, and cannot see doing anything else.
+However, still finds joy in art and cannot see doing anything else.

 But it wasn’t really about the money.
 It was about my dream of being an artist and finding people to accept who I was, so I just kept knocking on doors.
 I had some years in my life where I gave up on art because people around me were so critical of what I was creating.

-I’ve always been just a bit too bold, a bit too foolish, with a big heart full of dreams and possibilities.
+I’ve always been just a bit too bold and foolish, with a big heart full of dreams and possibilities.

 I always returned to art as a sanctuary and a way to connect with others.